NHOrus/srwq-compilation/episode-24.md

 "Wait, what?"

-We're going with them.
-They're secret Shadow Mirror agents who'll be transporting us to another location.
+*We're going with them.
+They're secret Shadow Mirror agents who'll be transporting us to another location.*

 "W-we weren't briefed on this..."

-Everyone has to have their little secrets.
-Now, don't worry about it, you don't have to come with us.
+*Everyone has to have their little secrets.
+Now, don't worry about it, you don't have to come with us.*

-Dumi turns to you.
-So, Katina, ready for the day-trip?
+Dumi turns to you. *So, Katina, ready for the day-trip?*

-FINAL DESICION: WILL YOU GET ON THE SHIP?
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:03:00 No.4570480 Report
->>4570474
-GET ON SHIP
-*AdviceDesu*
-FLIRT WITH LEFINA
-Anonymous Mon 22 Feb 2010 05:03:00 No.4570484 Report
->>4570474
-Yes but explain to your other team members the situation first.
-Anonymous Mon 22 Feb 2010 05:04:00 No.4570492 Report
->>4570474
-Let's go for a ride.
-SEED D Cagalli !!U5xc0wG3iH0 Mon 22 Feb 2010 05:05:00 No.4570500 Report
- Quoted By: >>4570503
->>4570524
->>4570474

-FUCK!

-DUMI REALLY IS DUMINUSS!
-HOW ELSE COULD DEATHPENIS KNOW ABOUT US?!?
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:06:00 No.4570503 Report
- Quoted By: >>4570511
->>4570500
-You hadn't figured this out already?
-Jerid Messa !!AbDOcayw4O/ Mon 22 Feb 2010 05:07:00 No.4570509 Report
- Lets roll, maybe we'll get some nice machines from Duminuss too.
-SEED D Cagalli !!U5xc0wG3iH0 Mon 22 Feb 2010 05:07:00 No.4570511 Report
->>4570503

-No... but this sorta clinches it!
-Anonymous Mon 22 Feb 2010 05:08:00 No.4570520 Report
- Good lord the guys are going to be surprised when we turn up with a Hiryu class ship later on.
-GUNDAMU !0smG1gQz9c Mon 22 Feb 2010 05:09:00 No.4570521 Report
->>4570474
-Looks legit.

-Besides, unless the Raioh has orbital re-entry abilities, there's really no way to get back without them.

-...Unless we use the satellite like a heat shield, and use it to surf into the atmosphere.
-But that would only really work for one of us, as there's only one satellite.
-Anonymous Mon 22 Feb 2010 05:09:00 No.4570524 Report
->>4570500
-But this is a FRIENDLY duminuss.
-Sanger Zombolt!
-Mon 22 Feb 2010 05:12:00 No.4570540 Report
- Well, my hunch was right after all!

-We WOULD have gotten a gigantic battleship earlier if we had gone with Duminuss.
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:14:00 No.4570554 Report
- Quoted By: >>4570562
- I wonder which side of the EFA Schism Lefina falls on.
-Although, it sounds like she doesn't even know about it...
-Sanger Zombolt!
-Mon 22 Feb 2010 05:17:00 No.4570562 Report
- Quoted By: >>4570585
->>4570589
->>4570592
->>4570554
-Probably the ones that realized the true face of the EFA and reject it, and now want to conquer the Einst at any cost.

-BTW, what was the gist of Dumi in SRW R?
-Was he trying to protect the world in an assholish way like GunEden?
-SEED D Cagalli !!U5xc0wG3iH0 Mon 22 Feb 2010 05:24:00 No.4570585 Report
->>4570562

-In R, Duminuss was trying to find its/her/his creator.
-It needed the Time Flow Engine to go back in time to try to find it, so it attacks Rau/Fiona at the end of either Prince of Darkness/Char's Counterattack and kills everyone.
-The Time Flow Engine gets triggered and then everyone gets sent back in time five years.

-What DOES scare me, however, is, as I realized, if this IS not 100% evil Duminuss?
-That means it's it's a successful product by Dark Brain.

-And I fear for that.
-Anonymous Mon 22 Feb 2010 05:24:00 No.4570589 Report
->>4570562
-Duminuss in R was just someone who wanted to know what the reason for their existance was.
-Everything they did was just to try to go find their maker and ask.
-Sciencegar Sciencebolt Mon 22 Feb 2010 05:25:00 No.4570592 Report
- Quoted By: >>4570598
->>4570562

-From what I understand, SRWR Duminass was one of those clumsy moe girls who are always tripping over and dropping things, expect instead of dropping something she killed the person who made her.
-She then became obsessed with undoing this, so she went after the Time Flow Engine in the main characters mech.
-Shit just escalated from there.
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:26:00 No.4570598 Report
->>4570592
- D'Awwwwwwwww...
-Sanger Zombolt!
-Mon 22 Feb 2010 05:28:00 No.4570604 Report
- Quoted By: >>4570616
- Well, it's official.

-We will help Dumi find his/her/it's maker and avert the situation that made Dumi go out of control.
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:31:00 No.4570616 Report
- Quoted By: >>4570634
->>4570604
-inb4 It's Dark Brain: We all get mind controlled.
-Anonymous Mon 22 Feb 2010 05:32:00 No.4570619 Report
- Quoted By: >>4570632
->>4570644
- Is it me, or Easymodo is not archiving it?
-Anonymous Mon 22 Feb 2010 05:34:00 No.4570632 Report
- Quoted By: >>4570640
->>4570642
->>4570619
-You're right, it doesn't seem to be archiving.
-Sanger Zombolt!
-Mon 22 Feb 2010 05:34:00 No.4570634 Report
- Quoted By: >>4570660
->>4570616
-Do you seriously believe he can mind control someone as crazy as Katina?
-Anonymous Mon 22 Feb 2010 05:35:00 No.4570640 Report
->>4570632
-Wait no, I'm wrong, it's working if you enter the thread number directly to the address bar.
-Anonymous Mon 22 Feb 2010 05:35:00 No.4570641 Report
->>4570474
-GET ON THE SHIP

-MOLEST LEFINA
-Anonymous Mon 22 Feb 2010 05:35:00 No.4570642 Report
->>4570632
-Someone fix this?
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:35:00 No.4570644 Report
->>4570619
-It seems to have stopped after my New Getter picture.
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 05:39:00 No.4570660 Report
->>4570634
-And unfortunately, yes probably.
-Sciencegar Sciencebolt Mon 22 Feb 2010 05:39:00 No.4570661 Report
- Quoted By: >>4570682
+---

 The PT bay of the Eurydice is quite snug compared to the wide space of the Trilobite.
 The Hiryu MkIIs are quite a downsize from the originals, but make up for it in speed.
 And thats what you want right now.

 As you roll into the cockpit, a comm window pops up, showing a young blue-haired woman in an EFA captains uniform.
 Her expression is somewhere between passive and bored.